-There are a few interpretations of “static tracing” but at this point I can only assume that the above tweet is referring to the more common case of traces (probes) being explicitly coded or compiled into software at build time.
+There are a few interpretations of “static tracing” but at this point, I can only assume that the following tweet is referring to the more common case of traces (probes) being explicitly coded or compiled into software at build time.
 The reason for the different possible interpretations of static, dynamic and adaptive is that in the tracing, monitoring or (preferably) metering of software execution behavior there are three aspects that can be classified in this manner and somewhat independently.
-They are instrumentation, measurement and collection.
+They are instrumentation, measurement, and collection.

 Profiling Low Latency JVM Applications with Instrument-Measure-Refine-Repeat (IMRR)

 When trace instrumentation is always measured it is considered as being static (in nature).
 What is instrumented, is measured, is collected.
 This is irrespective of how the instrumentation is classified.
 Dynamic measurement is when the measurement can be turned on and off based on some setting (possibly accessible to remote tools) or the presence of an observer (man or machine).
 The instrumentation fires (executes) but the measurement, such as reading a clock time counter, is conditional.
 Adaptive measurement is when the tracing system internally decides at runtime whether the instrumentation that is firing is actually measured.
 It uses one or more adaptive strategies to decide this, factoring in at the minimum the cost and value of the trace being fired and in what trace context.
 The decision is far more complicated than any sort of dynamic measurement and changes based on numerous factors that rely heavily on the prior history of measurement.
 In Satoris this is referred to as Intelligent Activity Metering (IAM) and it encompasses more than 35 extensions to the metering runtime.

 A JVM Profiling Agent that does the work of a Software Performance Analyst